tarolangner/audio_deep_learning/README.md

 Right now, it implements the following technique:

 * Classifying recordings of spoken digits with a convolutional neural network on spectrograms
-* Spectrogram inversion via training a 1D transposed convolution layer
+* Modeling of an inverse short-time Fourier transform (STFT) by training a 1D transposed convolution layer

 ## Background